Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 2. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 This hypervisor is used to run the VM on your system.
 3. Start VirtualBox after the installation and press the `Import` button.
 ![](img/01_edited.png){ width=500px }
 4. Navigate to the extracted VM folder and open `gips.ova`.
-This is the VM template which you are going to import in the next step.
+This is the VM template that you are going to import in the next step.
 ![](img/02_edited.png){ width=500px }
 5. Click on `Next` to start the configuration of your import.
 ![](img/03_edited.png){ width=500px }